 Some people believe that masturbation can cause mental health issues, but this is an outdated idea that researchers have long since disproven.
 On the other hand, having depression can affect how a person feels about masturbation and sex.

 Read on to learn all you need to know about masturbation and depression.

 Masturbation does not cause depression.
 It is a natural, pleasurable activity that may boost self-esteem and help a person explore their sexuality.

 That said, some people who masturbate do feel guilty or anxious about it.
 Historically, masturbation has been a social taboo.

-The outmoded view that linked masturbation and mental health problems came about in the early 1800s.
+The outmoded view that linked masturbation and mental health problems came about in

 By the 1900s, medical professionals had abandoned this view because research into psychology and sex had made it clear that the practice of masturbation was nearly universal.